saffronprawn199/SADiLaR/train_word_vectors/ReadMe_embedding_tool.md

 **Note:** These dependencies can be installed using pip python package manager.

-## Example of how program is used:
+## Example of how the program is used:

 #### To find what kind of arguments the program takes type:
 * `python train_word_vectors.py --help`